Linear inverse problems with nonnegativity constraints: singularity of optimisers: Introduction

-The non-negativity constraint has been proved to provoke sparsity in various contexts in optimisation and optimal control~\cite{Clason2019}.
-As a result, the right functional space $X$ to be considered appears to be that of Radon measures, with discrete measures considered as sparse.
-Examples of this phenomenon can be seen in optimal control~\cite{Clason2017, Loheac2017}, and the same goes for the optimisation problem~\eqref{opt_int} when $D$ is the Kullback--Leibler divergence~\cite{Verdier2020}.
+The non-negativity constraint has been shown to cause sparsity in various contexts in optimisation and optimal control~\cite{Clason2019}.
+As a result, the proper functional space $X$ to be considered appears to be that of Radon measures, where discrete measures are regarded as sparse, with the operator $A$ defined for all $\mu \in X, \mu \geq 0$ by